 Answer: XML sitemaps make it easier for search engine indexing bots to understand the layout of your site architecture and what’s included under the various tabs.
 Five years ago, a sitemap wasn’t considered as crucial as it is now, which is another example of how algorithm changes over time reflect new ways of looking at signals.
 Today, an XML sitemap is considered a best practice and can actually damage your ranking if you don’t have one!
 In addition, the sitemap makes it easier for visually impaired visitors to find and access different portions of your website, which makes their presence a win-win for everyone concerned.

-Question: How can we develop an SEO strategy to dominate our competition on Google and other search engines? –Howie, Mooresville, NC
+Question: How can we develop an SEO Marketing strategy to dominate our competition on Google and other search engines? –Howie, Mooresville, NC

 Answer: Every website and company is a little different, so the strategy for your website may not look anything like that your most direct competitor can benefit from even if you’re both doing more or less the exact same thing.
 At Online Advantages, we start with a comprehensive online presence audit to evaluate where you are within your niche and among your competitors.
 Then we evaluate what elements are missing or need improvement to strengthen your position in the SERPs.
-Finally, we create a bespoke content marketing and social media management campaign which accounts for both public-facing and backend SEO to give you the most comprehensive plan possible.
-With our familiarity with and ongoing close scrutiny of search engine algorithm changes and the metrics they look for, we are a complete digital marketing solution which can help you get ahead of your competition and stay there.
+Finally, we create a bespoke content marketing and social media management campaign that accounts for both public-facing and backend SEO to give you the most comprehensive plan possible.
+With our familiarity with and ongoing close scrutiny of search engine algorithm changes and the metrics they look for, we are a complete digital marketing solution that can help you get ahead of your competition and stay there.

 We hope you’ve enjoyed our beginner’s guide to SEO.
-While this is far from a complete guide, hopefully it gives you a better idea of how these signals impact the user experience and whether and where your website shows up on result pages.
+While this is far from a complete guide, hopefully, it gives you a better idea of how these signals impact the user experience and whether and where your website shows up on result pages.
 SEO training is not something one can simply learn in 30 minutes; it is a years-long process complicated by algorithm updates and changing values on what is crucial and what doesn’t matter in the realm of SEO.
-To learn more about how Online Advantages can get your business the visibility and online presence you deserve, we invite you to click here!
+To learn more about how Online Advantages can get your business the visibility and online presence you deserve, we invite you to click here! - Online Advantages